 Step motor produces stable voltage even on low rpm (200 rpm) which is a great advantage comparing to DC alternators / motors.
 DC motors require at least 10 to 15 times higher rpm in order to achieve similar power output.
 This is very important, especially during the low wind periods.

-Stable power supply is ensured using small electronic circuit (few diodes, resistor, condenser and integrated circuit).
+Rectified and stable power supply is ensured using an electronic circuit (few diodes, resistor, condenser and integrated circuit).
 Anyone with previous soldering experience will be able to construct it.

 Steps how to Build Floppy Drive Wind Turbine

 First, find an old generation PC286, open it and remove 5.25 inch floppy drive unit – Picture 1.
 As you already guessed, floppy drive will serve as a “donor” for the most important part – power generator stepper motor.
 After opening floppy drive unit, carefully extract stepper motor (pictures 2 and 3).